Andrew Orosan-Weine, Ph.D.

 Dr. Orosan-Weine taught psychology at DePaul University and at Suffolk University (in Boston).
 He has been a guest speaker on preventive psychology at the University of Vermont, a guest speaker on family, child, and play therapy at the University of Michigan, and a guest speaker on the psychology of parenting at Washtenaw Community College.
 He also worked at Wediko Children’s Services and Beth Israel Hospital, both in Boston, conducting child, adult, and family therapy.
 For several years, he was a therapist at McAuley Outpatient Behavioral Services at Saint Joseph Hospital, and at Ann Arbor Consultation Services.

-Among the concerns he treats are depression, anxiety, inattention, temper tantrums, school problems, and attachment issues.
-He treats concerns of young adults, including learning, performance, and relationship issues.
-He has special interests in child and adolescent anxiety disorders (including obsessive-compulsive disorder), parenting young children, sleep difficulties, bedwetting and toileting issues, attachment issues, eating issues, school avoidance, and chronic medical problems.
+Regarding children and families, among the concerns he treats are depression, anxiety, inattention, temper tantrums, school problems, and attachment issues.
+He has interests in child and adolescent anxiety disorders (including obsessive-compulsive disorder and separation anxiety disorder), parenting young children, sleep difficulties, bedwetting and toileting issues, attachment issues, eating issues, school avoidance, and chronic medical problems.

-Dr. Orosan-Weine’s ways of working draw from cognitive-behavioral, family systems, and psychodynamic orientations.
+Dr. Orosan-Weine’s ways of working draw from cognitive-behavioral and family systems orientations.
 He often aims to foster coping and communication skills among clients of any age.
 With children and adolescents, he utilizes creative approaches in play therapy.
 With families or individuals, he helps explore and rework patterns of behaving and thinking in one’s current, original, and extended families.
+In systems such as family businesses, he helps elicit the strengths and values of an organization, with an eye also on how family businesses evolve.
 He is co-author of Helping Transfer Children: Strategies for Educational and Social Readjustment (Jossey-Bass, 1992), and has published research and book reviews on topics in child psychology.

-Dr. Orosan-Weine participates with BCBS MI, MESSA, BCBS PPO/Community Blue, Cofinity, Aetna PPO, Aetna Choice POS II, Aetna Elect Choice, and Aetna Managed Care.
+Participates with BCBS MI, MESSA, BCBS PPO, Blue Care Network (BCN), Cofinity, Aetna PPO, Aetna Choice POS II, Aetna Elect Choice, and Aetna Managed Care.